keyscript/keyscript_private/docs/js.md

 # Using Your KeyScript Code with JavaScript
-KeyScript is a language that compiles to WebAssembly.
-To use your KeyScript code, you need to import the functions into JavaScript and use them there.
+Keyscript is a language that compiles to WebAssembly.
+To use your keyscript code, you need to import the functions into JavaScript and use them there.

 ## Importing KeyScript Functions into JavaScript
 There are three ways to import KeyScript functions into JavaScript:
 1. Using the `./keyscript ./file.kys gen` Command:
-    - This command generates a `file.html` file containing the necessary JavaScript code for importing all the KeyScript functions you created.
+    - This command generates a `file.html` file containing the necessary JavaScript code for importing all the Keyscript functions you created.

 2. Importing Using a JavaScript Promise:
    - First, make sure to include the following JavaScript code: